US579/COMP9318-19T1/README.md

 In this case we apply dynamic programming, like Fibonacci sequence , we use privious consequence to compute the next by storing it in the mermory.

 this lab2 also implement this strategy

+the first row ,represent from that block divide into one bin

 [  ] [  ] [  ] [3, 1, 18, 11, 13, 17]    -1

 [  ] [  ] [  ] [1, 18, 11, 13, 17]       -1